kylenyh/knyh.github.io/README.md

 * Lattice properties of solid and liquid matter objects
 * Magnetic properties of solid and liquid matter objects
 * Experimental techniques of solid and liquid matter objects
-* Principles of solid state physics
+* Understanding the principles of solid state physics
 * Crystallography properties of solid matter objects
 * Electronic structure properties of solid matter objects
 * Superconductivity properties of solid matter objects